TesslaRay/frontend-test-master/README.md

 `make t`: run test.

-**Note**: If you run the test, 8 pass and 1 fail.
-The pass failed its mencioned in <CounterCell /> above.
+**Note:**If you run the tests, you will notice that 8 tests pass and one fails.The failed test is mentioned in the CounterCell section above.